JoshMarino/gazebo_and_ros_control/README.md

     pid: {p: 100.0, i: 0.01, d: 10.0}
 ```
 This gets loaded to the parameter server in the roslaunch file.
 The .yaml file is where the controller type is defined.
 Multiple controllers can be defined in a single .yaml file.
 When this file contains more than one controller, the ros_control [controller_manager](http://wiki.ros.org/controller_manager) in the parameter server can be used to toggle between the different controllers.
-A sufficient controller definition will require the type of controller(actuation method), the joint it is acting upon, and the gains of the controller.
+A sufficient controller definition will require the type of controller (actuation method), the joint it is acting upon, and the gains of the controller.
 For this project we used a PID controller since we could use the tutorial to tune the gains nicely for the RRBot.
 Other parameters can be defined in the .yaml.
 It is of importance to note that when interfacing Gazebo and ros_control, the joint_state_controller paramter must also be defined here.
-The transmission_interface isn't necissary for simulation in Gazebo, it's importance becomes aparent when you want to control your robot.
+The transmission_interface isn't necessary for simulation in Gazebo, it's importance becomes apparent when you want to control your robot.

 *2) Step two:*
 Next we need to create a launch file that will load controller parameters to the parameter server and start up the controller.
-The launch file will also startup the robot in the world of Gazebo Rviz.
+The launch file will also start up the robot in the world of Gazebo and RViz.

 ```
 <launch>